syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 DisplayText, DrawErrorBars, DrawSeriesNameInDepth, ErrorBarsSymbolShape, PhongAlpha, Rotate, Spacing Between Series, ShadingMode, FancyToolTip, Font, Interior, LegendItem, Name, PointsToolTipFormat, SmartLabels, Summary, Text, TextColor, TextFormat, TextOffset, TextOrientation, Visible.

-### Hi Lo Open Close Chart
+### HiLo Open Close Chart

-Hi Lo Open Close Chart is a special kind of chart that is normally used in stock analysis.
+HiLo Open Close Chart is a special kind of chart that is normally used in stock analysis.
 This chart type expects four y values for every point in the series.
 Those values should represent the High, Low, Open and Close values of the stock, in that order, for that period.

 ![](Chart-Types_images/Chart-Types_img33.jpeg)

 #### Chart Details

-Number of Y values per point – 4.
+Number of Y values per point - 4.

 Number of Series - One or More.

-Cannot be Combined with - Pie, Bar, Polar, Radar, Stacked Bar.
+Cannot be combined with - Pie, Bar, Polar, Radar, Stacked Bar.

-Hi Lo Open Close series can be added to the chart using the following code.
+HiLo Open Close series can be added to the chart using the following code.

 {% tabs %}